Planting Undetectable Backdoors in Machine Learning Models: Our Results and Techniques

 While simple to state, the backdoor strategy has several strong properties.
 First, the backdoor is black-box undetectable: that is, no efficient distinguisher algorithm, which is granted oracle-access to the classifier, can tell whether they are querying the original classifier $h$ or the backdoored classifier $\hh$.
 In fact, the construction satisfies an even stronger notion.
 Even given white-box access to the description of $\hh$, no computationally efficient procedure can find any input $x$ on which the backdoored model and the original model differ, unless it has knowledge of the backdoor key.

 The signature-based backdoor is undetectable to restricted black-box distinguishers, but guarantees an additional property, which we call \emph{non-replicability}.
 Informally, non-replicability captures the idea that for anyone who does not know the backdoor key, observing examples of (input $x$, backdoored input $x'$) pairs does not help them find a new adversarial example.
+Combined with black-box undetectability, non-replicability prevents users from reverse-engineering the backdoor (for defensive or malicious purposes).

 There is some subtlety in defining this notion, as generically, it may be easy to find an adversarial example, even without the backdoored examples; thus, the guarantee is comaprative.
 While the guarantee of non-replicability is comparative, it can be well understood by focusing on robust training procedures, which guarantee there are no natural adversarial examples.
-If a classifier $\tilde{h}$ has a non-replicable backdoor with respect to such an algorithm, then \emph{every input} to $\tilde{h}$ has an adversarial example, but there is no efficient algorithm that can find an adversarial perturbation to $\hh$ \emph{on any} input $x$.
+If a classifier $\tilde{h}$ has a non-replicable backdoor with respect to such an algorithm, then \emph{every input} to $\tilde{h}$ has an adversarial example, but there is no efficient algorithm that can find the backdoor perturbation to $\hh$ \emph{on any} input $x$.
+In all, the construction satisfies the following guarantees.